If you have a question that is not on the list, please contact us;

 Marriage and Civil Partnership certificates cost £11 each.
 You may have as many as you want.
 The ceremony fees include two statutory certificates.
 However if you do not require two or would like to order more then call us on 0345 60 80 198.

 Any child whose natural parents have married since they were born will need their birth re-registering This is a legal requirement that will make them a child of your marriage.

-Re-registration is done by completing a form (LA1) which you may be given at your notice appointment or on the day of your wedding.
+Re-registration is done by completing a form (LA1).
 The form will explain the documents required and process to re-register.
-You can find the form here.